pingcap/docs-cn/tikv-configuration-file.md

 ### `scheduler-worker-pool-size`

-+ The number of `scheduler` threads, mainly used for checking transaction consistency before data writing.
++ The number of threads in the Scheduler thread pool.
+Scheduler threads are mainly used for checking transaction consistency before data writing.
 If the number of CPU cores is greater than or equal to `16`, the default value is `8`; otherwise, the default value is `4`.
 When you modify the size of the Scheduler thread pool, refer to [Performance tuning for TiKV thread pools](/tune-tikv-thread-performance.md#performance-tuning-for-tikv-thread-pools).
 + Default value: `4`
-+ Minimum value: `1`
++ Value range: `[1, MAX(4, CPU)]`.
+In `MAX(4, CPU)`, `CPU` means the number of your CPU cores. `MAX(4, CPU)` takes the greater value out of `4` and the `CPU`.

 ### `scheduler-pending-write-threshold`